cyb3rko/about-icons/README.md

 YOU CAN **DOWNLOAD** THE **SAMPLE APP** [HERE](https://github.com/cyb3rko/about-icons/raw/master/.github//Sample%20App/AboutIconsSample%20v1.2.0.apk)!
 If you want to build the app on your own, build the debug build variant.

-This is my very first library and I'm still a student so the progress might not be as fast as on other projects.
+This was my very first library and I'm still a student so the progress might not be as fast as on other projects.

-## WARNING
-It could be that this library only works with gradle version 4.0.2 or lower.
-As I experienced version 4.1.0 leads to the bug that no drawables can be found by the library.
-If you have any ideas why's that please open an issue or a pull request.

 ## Features
 - automatically recognizing the icons to show based on file name (further information [here](#2-mark-icons))